vasilakisfil/Introspected-REST/README.md

   }
 }
 ```
+Given that the response should also contain pagination information,
+we add this runtime metadata under a `meta` attribute.

 The actual format of the data could vary regarding the root element or possibly the place of the primary id.
 Such details will be described by the Media Type.